Stacking-dependent magnetic ordering in bilayer ScI$_{2}$

-A key challenge in 2D magnetism is the precise control of interlayer interactions without invasive methods like doping or external fields.
+A key challenge in 2D magnetism is the precise control of interlayer interactions without invasive methods like doping or external fields~\cite{Li2024NatCommun,Soenen2023}.
 Recent studies have demonstrated that stacking configurations, including sliding and rotation, can profoundly influence interlayer exchange coupling in vdW bilayers\cite{jiang2021recent}.
-For instance, in CrBr$_3$ bilayers, direct observations via scanning tunneling microscopy revealed stacking-dependent transitions between FM and AFM states, attributed to variations in superexchange pathways mediated by halide anions\cite{song2019direct,Yang2023JACS}.
+For instance, in CrBr$_3$ bilayers, direct observations via scanning tunneling microscopy revealed stacking-dependent transitions between FM and AFM states, attributed to variations in superexchange pathways mediated by halide anions\cite{song2019direct,Yang2023JACS,Li2024NatCommun}.
 Similarly, in CrI$_2$ systems, theoretical investigations have shown that reversed stacking can induce altermagnetism or ferroelectric properties, highlighting the sensitivity of magnetic order to interlayer registry\cite{Sun2024PRB}.
 A recent theoretical study further illustrates how interlayer exchange coupling can drive magnetic phase transitions between ferromagnetism and altermagnetism in 2D lattices\cite{ga2025interlayer}.
-These findings emphasis the role of superexchange interactions, where orbital hopping between magnetic ions via non-magnetic ligands dictates the sign and strength of magnetic coupling, as described by the Goodenough-Kanamori rules\cite{goodenough1955theory,kanamori1959superexchange}.\\ Despite these advances, many 2D magnetic materials remain underexplored, particularly those with unconventional stoichiometries like AB$_2$-type structures\cite{nomura2021structure}.
+These findings emphasis the role of superexchange interactions, where orbital hopping between magnetic ions via non-magnetic ligands dictates the sign and strength of magnetic coupling, as described by the Goodenough-Kanamori rules\cite{goodenough1955theory,kanamori1959superexchange}.\\ Despite these advances, many 2D magnetic materials remain underexplored, particularly those with unconventional stoichiometries like AB$_2$-type structures\cite{nomura2021structure,Fukuda2021}.
 Scandium diiodide (ScI$_2$), a predicted 2D material with intrinsic FM ordering within each layer, represents a promising candidate for tunable magnetism due to its vdW nature and potential for structural manipulation\cite{acosta2022machine}.
 However, the interlayer magnetic behavior in bilayer ScI$_2$, especially under varying stacking modes, has not been systematically investigated.